kevinolega/callcentertrainingtips/6wel/Writing Progress/writing-earn-6.md

 This amount of money is double my call center income.

-At this point, I got a part-time job close to home watching a gym.
+At this point, I got a part-time job close to home watching a gym's front desk.